evilcloud/PWgo/README.md

 ## So, `2fC*H)(y"qhB2]n:` was a stupid idea then?

 Not necessarily.
 With all due respect to xkcd, but he's got his math wrong.
-[This](https://weberblog.net/password-strengthentropy-characters-vs-words/) article is talking in details on how random characters is not the same as the random word -- in short, you can fit only so many words into a string of specific length, and the redundancy (English language holds someting like 60% -- see Shannon, Weiner) will play against entropy.
+[This](https://weberblog.net/password-strengthentropy-characters-vs-words/) article is talking in details on how random characters is not the same as the random word -- in short, you can fit only so many words into a string of specific length, and the redundancy (English language holds someting like 60% -- see Shannon) will play against entropy.
 This does not mean, however, that you should go back to gibberish -- just make your strings longer.
 My standard password is 40 characters long, and it usually includes only one numeral and one special character.

 > You should not generate your passphrases yourself nor should you choose “easy” passphrases out of randomly generated ones!